voschezang/coding-handbook/scrum-guide.md

 **Sprint Review**
 The team informs stakeholders about their progress.
 A moment for stakeholders and other parties to give feedback.

-- This is not a validation stage but rather a moment to incorporate new information into the product backlog.
+- This is not a validation stage of past work but rather a moment to incorporate new information into the product backlog.
-- The review should not be a sales pitch and neither should it give a demo of features that are not *done*.
+- The review should not be a sales pitch and neither should it give a demo of features that are not yet *done*.
 However, it can discuss progress or challenges.

 - In general, stakeholders know the problem space better than members of the scrum team.
 Hence their feedback can be vital.